Visit Cape Cod’s Famous Lighthouse: The Highland Light

 The lighthouse was originally run by a lighthouse keeper who lived on the grounds, but now the light is automated and run by the United States Coast Guard and still used to help guide ships.
 Since it’s considered a popular Cape Cod tourist attraction The grounds remain open year-round, but the Highland Lighthouse is open to the public from May to late October.
 During this time, guests can enter the Cape Cod Highland Lighthouse and view this iconic piece of history.
 Visitors are free to walk around the grounds and the buildings to see all parts of the lighthouse; guided tours are also available.
 The museum includes various parts of the old Highland Lighthouse, including the original bulb, pictures of the original structure, and a marking of the original lighthouse location before it was forced to move.
 This historic lighthouse has been placed on the National Register of Historic Places and is a must see if you are staying in the Cape Cod area.

 If you would like more info on the Highland Light or any other of Cape Cod tourist attractions, please browse our website or call our office for more info.
+We offer vacation rentals for every travel style, including our Halloween and Thanksgiving rentals.
 We would love to help you plan your trip to see the Highland Light and any of the historic places that Cape Cod has to offer!

 Cape Cod National Seashore, east side of Cape Cod